FutureElectronicsInc/stm-nucleo-demo/README.md

 1. Main screen displays a gauge for temperature, humidity, and pressure respectively with an adjacent MIN/MAX value for each.

-	Temperature readings from the STM board
+	Temperature readings from the STM board.
-	Pressure readings from the STM board
+	Pressure readings from the STM board.
-	Humidity readings from the STM board
+	Humidity readings from the STM board.

 2. Historical and statistical data analyses and their visualization for over a 5-year period.